Counselling Directory

 TYPES OF PSYCHOLOGICAL THERAPIES

 Dr Loumidis has helped many hundreds of people to overcome their problems.
-He skillfully and sensitively offers empirically based psychological therapies of scientifically proven efficacy, such as cognitive behavioural therapy, individually tailored to personal needs and circumstances.
+He skilfully and sensitively offers empirically based psychological therapies of scientifically proven efficacy, such as cognitive behavioural therapy, individually tailored to personal needs and circumstances.

 Range of Therapy